The Deadlier Sex: Plot

-Mary Willard (Sweet), who has taken control of her father's interests after his death, has become so exasperated at the unscrupulous business practices of her competitor Harvey Judson (Hamilton) that she has him kidnapped to teach him a lesson and protect her shareholders against him.
+Mary Willard, who has taken control of her father's interests after his death, has become so exasperated at the unscrupulous business practices of her competitor Harvey Judson that she has him kidnapped to teach him a lesson and protect her shareholders against him.

 When Harvey wakes up in the middle of a forest, he initially believes that robbery was the motive until he discovers that no money was taken.
-He tries to bribe his guide to take him to the nearest settlement but to no avail, and, after two fistfights with a Frenchman (Karloff?) who is also in love with Mary, eventually comes up with a scheme which leads to his being rescued by his friends.
+He tries to bribe his guide to take him to the nearest settlement but to no avail, and, after two fistfights with a Frenchman who is also in love with Mary, eventually comes up with a scheme which leads to his being rescued by his friends.

 When Harvey finds out that Mary was behind the kidnapping, they argue and he accuses her of trying to ruin his business.
 While on the way to the nearest train station, they have an automobile accident that nearly kills them.
 At the station, after they are told that the government has seized their property, Mary and Harvey decide to join forces and work together in the future.